 His review of Dark Souls II, he admits that despite his complaints, even if the game was just "more Dark Souls" and cash grab, he still enjoyed the game despite the faults in it, notably the change in focus to your Silent Protagonist over the world the game is set, stating that he liked learning more about the game's world and preferred it be the focus rather than a Silent Protagonist.

-While he has frequently taken shots at Call of Duty, he admits that he liked the original Modern Warfare and felt that the death on of the game's playable characters was a well done Player Punch, which he feels the sequels missed how the moment being unexpected gave it power and have just resorted to trying to include a shock moment every game, which ceases being a shock if the player expects them.
+While he has frequently taken shots at Call of Duty, he admits that he liked the original Modern Warfare and felt that the death of one of the game's playable characters was a well done Player Punch, which he feels the sequels have missed how the moment being unexpected gave it power and have just resorted to trying to include a shock moment every game, which ceases being a shock if the player expects them.